comspace-dev/Chassis/README.md

 ## Requirements

-- Of course you need a way to compile [Sass](http://sass-lang.com)
+* Of course you need a way to compile [Sass](http://sass-lang.com)
-- You should import Chassis before all other Sass files
+* You should import Chassis before all other Sass files

-## Constants
+## Defaults

 	$gutter-width-px: 20 !default;
 	$use-clearfix: false !default;